pmk65/wb-pluginsnippetlib/README.md

 <br>
 @param  string   source location of one or more files to be copied<br>
 @param  string   destination location to where one or more files in source will be copied<br>
-@param  bool     overwrite True allows the overwriting of existing files in the destination</td>
+@param  bool     overwrite True allows the overwriting of existing files in the destination<br>
+@return void</td>
   </tr>

   <tr>